-Senior Philanthropic Coach
+Senior Philanthropic Consultant

-Kathleen is a philanthropic coach to The Williams Group families, drawing from 30 years working in the nonprofit sector where she gained a deep understanding and appreciation for the benefits and joys, as well as the complexities and challenges, of this fast-changing sector.
+Kathleen is a philanthropic consultant to The Williams Group families, drawing from 30 years working in the nonprofit sector where she gained a deep understanding and appreciation for the benefits and joys, as well as the complexities and challenges, of this fast-changing sector.

 As a trusted advisor to nonprofit leaders and philanthropists, Kathleen helps leaders blend their aspirations to serve the common good with the commitment to create effective and sustained impact.
-Trained in Appreciative Inquiry, Kathleen combines nonprofit expertise, coaching, and strategy to help individuals and groups navigate change.
+Trained in Appreciative Inquiry, Kathleen combines nonprofit expertise, consulting, and strategy to help individuals and groups navigate change.
 For one client, she helped a major philanthropist clarify and design goals, objectives and strategies to set up a large foundation.